 By Tomasz Pierchala, managing director and owner of 12/14 Jazz Club Warsaw (PL), awarded as best Jazz Club in Poland in 2016

-"Beautiful and sunny Italian songs, interpreted in jazz style by Ritmo Afinado, definitely won yesterday with Polish capricious weather, gathering a large audience in the fully sold-out 12/14 Club in Warsaw (PL).
-The unforgettable evening was graced by hot rhythms, great songs (such as the stunning "Ritmo e Parole" or the famous "Estate"), the stylish workmanship and excellent contact with the audience of the band leader Francesco Chiarini - the guitarist with a lyrical voice.
-Francesco Chiarini, the only Italian jazz musician living in Poland, created a memorable event and moved the languorous audience towards the wonderful Italian dolce vita.
-The performance of Ritmo Afinado was rewarded with thunderous and prolonged applause ending with encore."
+"Beautiful and sunny Italian songs, interpreted in jazz style by ritmo afinado, definitely won yesterday with Polish capricious weather, gathering a large audience in the fully sold-out 12/14 Club in Warsaw (PL).
+The unforgettable evening was graced by hot rhythms, great songs (such as the stunning "Ritmo e Parole" or the famous "Estate"), the stylish workmanship and excellent contact with the audience of the band leader Frank Chiarini - the guitarist with a lyrical voice.
+Frank Chiarini, the only Italian jazz musician living in Poland, created a memorable event and moved the languorous audience towards the wonderful Italian dolce vita.
+The performance of ritmo afinado was rewarded with thunderous and prolonged applause ending with encore."

 “Sophisticated arrangements, multi-colored harmony, exciting rhythm.